Antisemitism in contemporary Hungary

-Anti-Semitism in contemporary Hungary remains a controversial topic.
-Modern anti-Semitism has its roots in historical cultural beliefs and activities.
-Communist rule in the 1900s resulted in widespread anti-Semitic feelings, and Hungarian Jews experienced deportations during the Second World War.
-While anti-Semitism in Hungary manifested itself in a variety of ways, it became stronger after the country moved towards democracy in 1989.
-Surveys performed from 2009 and beyond have consistently found high levels of anti-Semitic feelings amongst the general population.
+Antisemitism in contemporary Hungary principally takes the form of negative stereotypes relating to Jews, although historically it manifested itself more violently.
+Studies show antisemitism has become more prevalent since the fall of Communism, particularly among the younger generations.
+Surveys performed from 2009 and beyond have consistently found high levels of antisemitic feelings amongst the general population.

+The Fidesz government of Hungary has frequently made use of Soros-conspiracy theories, based in antisemitic tropes, in its propaganda and electoral programmes.

 History

 The Tiszaeszlár affair was an 1882–1883 murder case which has been described as a blood libel.
 Antisemitism increased significantly during the early-20th-century Red Terror, a period of communist rule.
 The Hungarian Soviet Republic was led by Béla Kun, a man of Jewish heritage.
 During the White Terror, a roughly two-year period after the short-lived Soviet Republic, counter-revolutionary soldiers used violence to try to end the regime.
 Antisemitism mushroomed during the interwar period (especially the late 1930s), leading to massive deportations during World War II.

 During the second communist period, after the war, antisemitism was seen as part of a fascist ideology and its literature was destroyed.
 Hungary's antisemitic interwar and wartime leaders were portrayed negatively in communist Hungary.
 Antisemitism and anti-Zionism were practiced by the state (as in the USSR, Czechoslovakia and other Soviet satellites), however, intensifying from 1949 to Stalin's death in 1953.